jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

 JupyterLab itself is a :ref:`provider <dependency-injection-basic-info>` of many features through its built-in plugins, which you can read more about in the `Common Extension Points document <https://jupyterlab.readthedocs.io/en/latest/extension/extension_points.html>`_.
-It's a good idea to use these extension points while you're building your extensions (and by doing so you are acting as the *consumer* in JupyterLab's :ref:`dependency-injection pattern <dependency-injection-basic-info>`.
+It's a good idea to use these extension points while you're building your extensions (and by doing so you are acting as the *consumer* in JupyterLab's :ref:`Provider-Consumer pattern <dependency-injection-basic-info>`.

 Testing for Optional Features
 """""""""""""""""""""""""""""